cornwallisna/cw_website/README.md

 ### Images

 Images are jpg, png, or any other supported picture type.
 Typically, they are stored in the images/ folder.
 The 'image:' frontmatter tag assumes any image name unless otherwise specified is found in the images/ folder.
-For example, <b>garage-sale.png</b> would be [{{site.github_url}}images]({{site.github_url}}/tree/pending/images)
+For example, <b>garage-sale.png</b> would be [{{site.github_url}}images]({{site.github_url}}/tree/pending/images).
+Images can also be links to pictures on the web by providing the URL instead of the image/ link.

 Images can be added to the repository via [drag and drop]({{site.github_url}}/upload/pending/images) or by clicking on the Add Files button

 ## Adding a new blog entry

-New blog entries are created in the [_posts folder]({{site.github_url}}/blobs/pending/_posts) folder.
+New blog entries are created in the [_posts folder]({{site.github_url}}/blob/pending/_posts) folder.
 These files are named as YYYY-MM-DD-anythingyouwant.md.
 For example, 2021-02-02-groundhogsday-update.md where you could tell everyone where to see the groundhogs.

 Each blog entry is a Jekyll article page.
 An example article might look like: